pfheatwole/thesis/source/foil_geometry.rst

 model from summary information requires making educated guesses about the missing structure in order to generate the complete geometry.
-The assumed structure takes the form of domain expertise encoded in parametric *design curves* which can extend the summary data to produce a fully specified model.
+The assumed structure takes the form of domain expertise encoded in parametric *design curves* which can complete the summary data to produce a fully specified model.

 ..
 Why not use an existing foil geometry model?
 The geometry model chooses the